 The coronavirus pandemic is an unprecedented time.
 It’s hard for adults, but it is probably even harder for kids.
 Keeping your kids engaged in fun activities can help keep them calm and happy.
 Luckily, we’re still allowed to go outside for exercise as it is an open and safe environment.
 With traffic at an all-time low, it’s never actually been safer to enjoy the great outdoors.
 The only thing you’ll need is suncream to protect from the sun, and maybe a good, strong pair of ballistic sunglasses if you’re thinking of going on a hike.
 And don’t forget a mask just in case!

 There are so many safe things you can do outdoors that are low Covid-risk.
 Here are six activities you can do outside with your children while still safely practicing social distancing.

 Ride bikes, scooter, skateboard, or rollerblade around your neighborhood.
 You can also put your baby in the stroller, attach your Stroller Controller, and jog around the neighborhood.
 Fresh air will help ease some stress or just give you a change of scenery.
 This is an easy way for the whole family to get exercise and still safely stay at least 6 feet away from others.

 2. Turn a nature walk into a scavenger hunt.

 Create your own or print off a fun outdoor scavenger hunt for kids.
 Then put on your hiking boots and adventure through a nearby hiking trail.
 If parks and trails are closed in your area, go on a walk around your neighborhood or even your backyard.
-Nature has a lot to offer, and you usually don’t have to go far to find it.
+Maybe you can even plan for a linger hike by looking at walking routes provided by apps like Visorando – Walking planner or the ones like them that can offer free walking plans.
+That said, nature has a lot to offer, and you usually don’t have to go far to find it.